SyedMeeranKhan/Operating-System-Mimic/README.md

 # Operating System Mimic

 A Python-based simulation that mimics basic operating system functionalities like file management, service handling, and process scheduling.
-This project is designed for educational purposes and is Linux-friendly.
+This project is designed for educational purposes and is Linux-friendly

 ## Features